taylorlapeyre/taylorlapeyre.github.io/index.md

 title: Taylor Lapeyre
 ---

-I'm a web developer in New Orleans.
+I'm a web developer.
 Right now I go to Louisiana State University.

-I'm currently a part-time developer at [Everlane][everlane], where I am lucky enough to be building one of my favorite clothing brands.
+I'm currently interning at [Everlane][everlane] in San Francisco, where I am lucky enough to be building one of my favorite clothing brands.

+I've also been the web developer for the [Louisiana Biomedical Research Network][lbrn] for three years.

 I was a lead developer at [Spare Hanger][sh] for almost two years, where I implemented and designed many features of the site.

-I've also been the web developer for the [Louisiana Biomedical Research Network][lbrn] for almost three years.

 This year I made a new [website][agora] that will make it easier for people to find new ways to code.